Semen cryopreservation: Freezing

 The most common cryoprotectant used for semen is glycerol (10% in culture medium).
 Often sucrose or other di-, trisaccharides are added to glycerol solution.
 Cryoprotectant media may be supplemented with either egg yolk or soy lecithin, with the two having no statistically significant differences compared to each other regarding motility, morphology, ability to bind to hyaluronate in vitro, or DNA integrity after thawing.

 Additional cryoprotectants can be used to increase sperm viability and fertility rates post-freezing.
 Treatment of sperm with heparin binding proteins prior to cryopreservation showed decreased cryoinjury and generation of ROS.
 The addition of nerve growth factor as a cryoprotectant decreases sperm cell death rates and increased motility after thawing.
 Incorporation of cholesterol into sperm cell membranes with the use of cyclodextrins prior to freezing also increases sperm viability.

+There are different techniques for freezing semen samples: